The guidelines for remuneration to senior executives were approved by the Annual General Meeting 2023.

 Elements of remuneration

-Principles for basic salary
+Principles for fixed salary

-Principles for variable cash salary
+Principles for variable salary

-To which extent the criteria for awarding variable cash salary have been satisfied shall be determined annually in connection with the publication of the year-end report for the respective financial year based on an evaluation of the senior executive’s achievement of the performance indicators as described in the agreed individual performance targets.
+To which extent the criteria for awarding variable salary have been satisfied shall be determined annually in connection with the publication of the year-end report for the respective financial year based on an evaluation of the executive’s achievement of the performance indicators as described in the agreed individual performance targets.

 Principles for pension benefits

-Pension benefits shall comprise a defined contribution scheme with premiums calculated on the full basic salary and be set on an individual basis, however, provided that mandatory provisions of applicable collective bargaining agreements do not require otherwise.
+Pension benefits shall comprise a defined contribution scheme with premiums calculated on the full fixed salary and be set on an individual basis, however, provided that mandatory provisions of applicable collective bargaining agreements do not require otherwise.